What is the treatment of accommodative strabismus?

 Frequently asked questions

-This depends on each particular case, the type of strabismus, the vision in each eye, your ocular surgical history and any underlying pathology… Approximately 30-40% of patients who undergo strabismus surgery will require reintervention.
-The reason this figure is so high is because, in the majority of cases, the brain of the strabismus patient doesn’t have the capacity for binocular vision (the ability to maintain visual focus with both eyes), which is a contributing factor to correct eye alignment.
+This depends on each particular case, the type of strabismus, the vision in each eye, your eye surgery history and any underlying pathology… Approximately 30-40% of patients who undergo strabismus surgery will require more than one operation.
+The reason this figure is so high is because, in the majority of cases, the brain of the strabismus patient does not have the capacity for binocular vision (the ability to maintain visual focus with both eyes), which is a contributing factor to correct eye alignment.

 It is never too late for strabismus surgery.
-The success rate for an adult is the same as that for a child.
+The success rate of an adult is the same as that of a child.
 Intervention can achieve better symmetry in the eyes and therefore improve the patient’s cosmetic appearance and quality of life.
-It is important to bear in mind, however, that in treating lazy eye, surgery will not improve vision, since the period for optimum visual development is from birth up to approximately age 8-9.
-Eyesight that hasn’t fully developed in childhood cannot be recuperated in adulthood.
+It is important to bear in mind, however, in the case of lazy eye, surgery will not improve vision, since the period for optimum visual development is from birth up to approximately age 8-9.
+Eyesight that hasn’t fully developed in childhood cannot be restored in adulthood.

-That will depend on the patient’s working environment and on the complexity of each particular case (if surgery was on one or both eyes, surgical history, how many muscles were operated on, the patient’s age…) but in general, postoperative discomfort is mild and the sutures used are dissolving, so after approximately 15 days, the patient will be able to gradually return to their normal working conditions.
+That will depend on the where the patient works and on the complexity of each particular case (if surgery was on one or both eyes, surgical history, how many muscles were operated on, the patient’s age…) but in general, postoperative discomfort is mild and the sutures used dissolve, so after approximately 15 days, the patient will be able to gradually return to their normal working routine.
 It will take at least 1 month for the redness and irritation to completely subside.